tomtomkor/EspressoBrewer/README.md

 - Main power(or PID*) L  ───→ Dimmer (Input L)
 - Main power(or PID)  N  ───→ Dimmer N
 - Main power(or PID)  N  ───→ Optocoupler N
   * If you have a PID installed.

+- Pin mappings bwtween ESP32C3 and modules are explained in CofffeeBrewer.ino file.